MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-AzureKeyVault-credential.md

 - **Password**: To select a password, you can use the dropdown.
 If you don’t have any secret environment variables, select **new**:
   - **Display name**.
 Enter a name for the environment variable.
   - **Name**.
 The unique name is automatically generated from the Display name, but you can change it.
-  - **Subcription id**.
+  - **Subscription id**.
 The Azure subscription ID associated with the key vault.
   - **Resource group name**.
 The Azure resource group where the key vault that contains the secret is located.
   - **Azure key vault name**.
 The name of the key vault that contains the secret.
   - **Secret name**.
 The name of the secret located in Azure Key Vault.